 Colorado's dry climate challenges gardeners across the state, but the Denver Botanic Gardens always provide inspiration.
 The gardens contain more than 32,000 types of plants, as well as xeriscape gardens that require little water.

 Take a stroll through Denver's 16th Street Mall, an outdoor shopping and dining center in the Mile High City.
 Dozens of restaurants and boutiques join chain stores such as Barnes & Noble and the Gap for a one-stop attraction.
 Lucky Strike bowling alley, United Artists movie theater and Coyote Ugly bar also provide nighttime entertainment.

 7. State Capitol Building

 Designed in the 19th century by architect Elijah E. Myers, the Colorado State Capitol Building echoes the classical lines of the nation's capitol.
 The capitol is exactly one mile high at 5,280 feet, lending Denver its nickname of the "Mile High City."
-Although the dome remains closed due to security reasons after September 11th, 45-minute tours of the rest of the building take place daily.
+Although the dome will remain closed due to repairs on the gold leaf through 2014, 45-minute tours of the rest of the building take place daily.

 Elitch Gardens, a Denver institution since 1890, takes its name from the lush gardens at its original location on the West side of Denver.
 The theme park moved to its downtown location in 1994, which allowed for more rides but less gardens.